(If you have a question that you think belongs on the FAQ page, contact the Division of the Arts.)

 Where can I direct my questions and comments about the Divions's services, information, events and website?

-The Delaware Division of the Arts welcomes any and all questions, comments and feedback regarding the Division's services, information, events and website by means of our feedback form; which can be found here.
+The Delaware Division of the Arts welcomes any and all questions, comments and feedback regarding the Division's services, information, events and website.
+Email us at email@example.com.